 However, the best time to go up the deck at the One World Trade Center if you want to avoid the crowds is between 8 AM and 10 AM.

-Tickets for World Trade Center Observatory can be bought on the spot or online.
+Tickets for the World Trade Center Observatory can be bought on the spot or online.
 The One World Observatory is one of New York’s most popular attractions, and lines can be expected.

 ➤ If you’re in a time crunch and want to visit both the memorial with a guide and go up to the One World Observatory, check out this combo ticket as well (it doesn’t include the 9/11 Museum).